Welcome to The Including Children Affected by Migration Programme (ICAM)

 The success of the adapted ICAM programme in China demonstrates that schools using the ICAM programme for their CAM soon realise that the learning of all children benefits from the SEL support that the ICAM programme provides.

-Children Affected by Migration (CAM) are 10.5 million European children aged up to 18 who have become displaced or separated from home or family.
-CAM may be refugees, asylum seekers, economic or social migrants or those left behind by family moving to another country.
+15.5 million European Children Affected by Migration are in danger of failure in their new schools unless their SEL is restored.
+They may be refugees, asylum seekers, economic or social migrants or those left behind by family moving to another country.